The national OCD charity, run by and for people with lived experience of OCD

 When people use the terms ‘obsessive’ and ‘compulsive’ incorrectly, it leads to misunderstanding about OCD and belittles and trivialises the true suffering that the disorder can bring.

 People today seem to want to find a label for every unusual behaviour, but when they define unusual ‘obsessive’ or ‘compulsive’ behaviour as ‘OCD’ they are not understanding what it actually is.
-For example, being obsessed about football, shopping, sex or other enjoyable pastimes is a far cry from OCD, where a person takes no enjoyment and the obsessions are usually focussed on the more mundane.
+For example, being obsessed about football, shopping, sex or other enjoyable pastimes is a far cry from OCD, where a person takes no enjoyment and the obsessions focus on the mundane.

-The word ‘obsession’ has also come to mean something sinister when used in conjunction with stalkers or ‘obsessed’ fans, such as those who are reportedly ‘obsessed’ with a specific individual or celebrity.
+The word ‘obsession’ has also come to mean something sinister when used in conjunction with stalkers or ‘obsessed’ fans, such as those who are reportedly ‘obsessed’ with a specific individual or celebrity, but of course is completely irrelevant to Obsessive-Compulsive Disorder and does not mean an obsessed person suffers with OCD.

-Compulsive behaviour such as, compulsive liars, compulsive shoppers, compulsive gamblers or compulsive sexaholics are other examples of something that is not part of OCD, they are more likely to be addictive problems and are considered to be Impulse Control Disorders.
-Whilst all of these may eventually become problems, where the compulsive behaviour results in anguish and distress, it must be remembered that initially there was no obsession driving the compulsive addiction.
-Additionally the person also found great pleasure from the activity to begin with.
-However someone with OCD will have the compulsive behaviour initially driven by unwanted and intrusive obsessive thoughts and they are never pleasurable or enjoyable.
+Compulsive behaviours seen in, compulsive liars, shoppers, gamblers or sexaholics are other examples of something that are not part of OCD, they are more likely to be addictive problems and are considered to be Impulse Control Disorders.
+Whilst all of these may eventually become problems, where the compulsive behaviours result in anguish and distress, it must be remembered that initially the person found great pleasure from the activity and there was no obsession driving the compulsive addiction.
+By comparison, someone with OCD will have their compulsive behaviour driven by unwanted and intrusive obsessive thoughts that are never pleasurable or enjoyable.

-While many people will have problems with some of the obsessive and compulsive type behaviours described above, that may require specialist support and treatment, they can not and should not be diagnosed as Obsessive-Compulsive Disorder related problems.
+While many people will have problems with some of the obsessive and compulsive type behaviours described above, and may require specialist support and treatment, they are unlikely to be diagnosed as Obsessive-Compulsive Disorder related problems.